 An interesting point that arose during the study was a response from one of the participants: "The questionnaire made me want to write something good about my manager.
 I felt that I had to defend him.”
 This relates to the article by Podsakoff et al. (2012) on the topic of balancing positive and negative items.
 It, of course, has to do both with the questionnaire structure and the participant-style bias.

-Unbalanced questionnaire is problematic because it inflate the estimates of the reliability of measures, may produce misleading factor analytic solutions, and may inflate or deflate correlation and regression coefficients, depending on the type of questions that are asked (Mirowsky & Ross, 1991).
-The procedural remedy to reduce this type of bias is “balancing‘” ’the positively worded and negatively worded.
-The advantage is that it is a proactive way to control for acquiescence and disacquiescence biases.
+An unbalanced questionnaire is problematic because it inflates the estimates of the reliability of measures, may produce misleading factor analytic solutions, and may inflate or deflate correlation and regression coefficients, depending on the type of questions that are asked (Mirowsky & Ross, 1991).
+The procedural remedy to reduce this type of bias is to ‘balance’ the positively worded and negatively worded items.
+The advantage of this is that it provides a proactive way to control for acquiescence biases.

 One hypothesis that emerges is that an abusive leadership questionnaire is not suitable for in-organization research.
 A study that supports this hypothesis is that of Neubert, Kacmar, Carlson & Chonko (2008) on RFT-Regulatory Focus Theory.
 They claimed that the RTQ questionnaire is not suitable for a work environment, and they, therefore, developed a WRF-Work Regulatory Focus questionnaire.

-The Regulatory Focus Questionnaire (RFQ) developed as an events reaction questionnaire to “assess individual’s subjective histories of success or failure in promotion and prevention self-regulation” (Higgins, Friedman, Harlow, Idson, Ayduk & Taylor, 2001, p.
+The Regulatory Focus Questionnaire (RFQ) was developed as a questionnaire on reaction to events to “assess individual’s subjective histories of success or failure in promotion and prevention self-regulation” (Higgins, Friedman, Harlow, Idson, Ayduk & Taylor, 2001, p.
 7).
-The WRF Scale designed to be more contextual in nature, as it was developed to capture the degree of regulatory focus that is evoked in a work setting.
-All items focus on work-related situations and ask the respondents to consider their behaviors at work.
-This makes they scale conceptually distinct from RFQ.
+The WRF Scale was designed to be more contextual in nature, as it was developed to capture the degree of regulatory focus that is evoked in a work setting.
+All items focus on work-related situations and ask the respondents to consider their behavior at work.
+This makes the scale conceptually distinct from RFQ.

 Our proposal for continuing research includes the development of a questionnaire adapted to a work setting – WDL – that includes situations from the domain of employment.

 It is also important to mention the issue of organizational culture as an intervening variable in the study.
 About 80% of the results came from a large financial organization with an organizational culture that emphasizes individualism and is characterized by a relatively young, educated and informed population.
 It is possible that other results may have been obtained in the public sector, in the army or in the police forces, where the value of collectivism, the perception of power, and the exercise of authority are more significant.

-Luthans, Peterson & Ibrayeva, (1998) propose that “dark leaders are likely to emerge in cultures that endorse the avoidance of uncertainty, collectivism (as opposed to individualism), and high power distance.
-Uncertainty avoidance involves the extent to which a society feels threatened by ambiguous situations; in such societies, people look to strong leaders to provide hope.
+Luthans, Peterson & Ibrayeva (1998) propose that ‘dark leaders’ are likely to emerge in cultures that endorse uncertainty avoidance, collectivism (as opposed to individualism), and high power distance.
+Uncertainty avoidance refers to the extent to which a society feels threatened by ambiguous situations; in such societies, people look to strong leaders to provide hope.
 Cultures that emphasize cooperation and group loyalty, as well as in-group/out-group distinctions, are defined as collective (Hofstede, 1991).
 Such cultures prefer strong leaders to bring people together, in part to absolve the citizens of working out conflicts directly and to provide solidarity and group identity.

 In the present study, there is a significant link between narcissism and mindfulness: The more narcissistic the manager, the more mindful he or she is.
 Two possible explanations are: (1) biases in self-reporting, (2) issues related to the concept of healthy narcissism.

-Healthy narcissism (Horwitz, 2000) involves a steady sense of one's worth, based on genuine achievement, the capacity to recover from disappointment or failure and the ability to find comfort and support in relationship.
+Healthy narcissism (Horwitz, 2000) involves a steady sense of one's worth based on genuine achievement, the capacity to recover from disappointment or failure, and the ability to find comfort and support in relationships.